 Normally grants may be made up to a maximum of £500 per student in any given academic year.
-The Graduate Studies Committee reserve the right to award higher sums (capped at £1,000) in exceptional cases (e.g. presenting at a key international conference).
-Applications for funds in excess of £500 will only be considered at the first Committee meeting of Trinity Term.
+Applications for funds in excess of £500 will only be considered in very exceptional circumstances.

 To apply for this funding you should complete the application form, which can be downloaded from the Faculty of Theology and Religion's Canvas site, and submitted to the Graduate Studies Administrator in the Humanities Division by the Monday of -1st or 4th week in any given term, for consideration by the Graduate Studies Committee in 1st or 6th weeks respectively.